mikaeilorfanian/dj_j_p/django-async-job-pipelines/README.md

     async def run(self):
         self.outputs = self.Outputs(id=self.intputs.id * 2)

-# and create an instance of it like so
+# send an instance of it to the job queue
 job = ascreate_new(JobWithInputsAndOutputs.create(JobWithInputsAndOutputs.Inputs(id=10)))
 ```
 Several things are going on here: